ampersand-five/fast.ai-course/notes.md

 - Confusion Matrix: Plot of the actual labels vs the predicted labels from a model.
 One way of inspecting model performance visually.
 Only useful when you are predicting categories.
+- fast.ai learn.predict() returns: prediction, index of predicted category, and array of probabilities the thing is for each category
+    - Class, lesson 2
+- How many epochs to train for?
+Up to you, watch the error rate and make sure it's not getting worse.
+    - Class, lesson 2, timestamp: 53:20
+- Production considerations:
+    - Multiple versions of a model
+    - A/B testing
+    - Canarying
+    - Refreshing data
+    - Growing data
+    - Handling data labeling
+    - Monitoring everything
+    - Detecting model rot
+    - Domain shift: when the data our model sees over time changes and no longer matches what it was trained on
+    - Lots more
+    - Book, lesson 2
+- When deploying to prod, make a slow roll-out paired with all human reviews of predictions.
+Think about how the model could go wrong.
+A bear detection model trained on a Google image search will not be able to recognize the bears seen in security cameras around a camp.
+The images will be vastly different, framing, coloring, bluriness, resolution, etc. Roll out model to just one camp, instead of all.
+Have the model initially just highlight bears in red for a park ranger to then review.
+Have reporting, like bear sightings doubled or halved at a park after putting the model in.
+These would be signs that something might be wrong.
+    - Book, lesson 2
+- Convnext_<size> image models are as of 2022 great image models to use
+    - Video, lesson 3, timestamp: 18:50
+- Tensor: Array.
+But doesn't just work with numbers, also works with vectors of numbers (other lits/arrays)
+    - Can have multidimensional
+        - 1-D tensor is just an array
+        - 2-D tensor is rectangle of numbers or a table of numbers
+        - 3-D tensor is layers of tables of numbers
+        - etc.
+        - Also called ranks instead of 1D,2D,3D -> Rank 1 tensor, Rank 2 tensor, etc.

+    - Video, lesson 3, timestamp: 36:00

 Questions:
 Lesson 2: When we get to training the bear image classifier we do this in the code: